 Conclusions: Garmin Rally XC200

-Garmin’s Rally XC 200 pedals are durable, accurate aside from very occasional spikes, and easy to use.
+Garmin’s Rally XC 200 pedals are durable, accurate aside from very occasional spikes – which seem to have been resolved – and easy to use.
 There’s a wide range of data collected and displayed through a head unit or Garmin’s Connect platform.
 With limited pedal-based power meters available for the off-road crowd, these are an excellent option for anyone looking to add power to their cross country training.

 The main appeal of the Rally XC pedals will likely be for riders that want to use power on multiple bikes.
 You can switch easily between gravel, cyclocross and mountain bikes, with little fuss.
 Add the occasional switch between SPD and SPD-SL or Look pedal bodies, and the Rally platform is an excellent option for anyone looking to mix off-road training in with paved miles without giving up power data.

 At $1,560 for the dual sided Rally XC200, Garmin’s power pedals aren’t inexpensive.
 But they are on par with other XC focused pedal-based power options, like SRM’s X-Power pedals.
-When you factor in the extra pedal body option, which is adds $325, you are getting two pedals in one which, if you use that feature, improves the Garmin’s value.
+When you factor in the extra pedal body option, which is adds $325, you are getting two pedals in one.
+If you use that feature, it improves the Garmin’s value.

 Rally XC100: $900